Why should I register my horse?

 - As a last resort, All-Breed Pedigree can be used in lieu of registration certificates, but is not suggested because registration numbers are not included.
 It is sufficient, however, for horses that are not registered and do not have registered horses in their lineage.

 Should I DNA type my horse?

-We always recommend DNA typing, ESPECIALLY if the horse is a futurity or incentive program prospect.
+DNA is now standard with ALL new applications beginning February of 2023.
+DNA is the most valuable part of your horse’s file and is ESPECIALLY helpful if the horse is a futurity or incentive program prospect.
 OR if you have plans to breed the horse.
 Parental verification adds credibility and value to your horse, even if for just the sire OR dam.